CodeCraftersHaven/Albion/README.md

 - A Discord App to get information about The First Descendant game and basic in-game user data made by [© NEXON Korea Corp. & NEXON Games Co, LTD](https://www.nexon.com/main/en).

-- This project has been built around the latest version of [discord.js](https://discord.js.org) (v14.15.3) and [@sern/handler](https://sern.dev) (v3.3.4).
-It is not meant for older or newer versions.
+- This project has been built around the latest version of [discord.js](https://discord.js.org) (v14.15.3) and [@sern/handler](https://sern.dev) (v4.0.1).
+It is not meant for older versions.

-- Planning to upgrade to @sern/handler to v4 upon release so some of the code may change without notice.

 - Want to use my favorite discord bot handler?
 Join our [Discord Server](https://sern.dev/discord) if you need help!
+I highly recommend reading the [docs](https://sern.dev/v4/reference/getting-started) to familiarize yourself with the handler before attempting this!
+We also always suggest that you have at least basic knowledge of JavaScript/TypeScript languages before trying to code a bot or before asking us for help.

 - For help regarding this particular bot, open an issue and ping me.